kimwj94/ProtoFSSL/README.md

->📋  A template README.md for code accompanying a Machine Learning paper

-# My Paper Title
+# ProtoFSSL: Federated Semi-Supervised Learning with Prototype-based Consistency Regularization

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of *ProtoFSSL: Federated Semi-Supervised Learning with Prototype-based Consistency Regularization*.

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials